-Metrics such as incremental growth and costs are evaluated alongside headcount, levels of busyness, cost of people, and management layers.
+Metrics such as incremental growth, new consumer and new usage occasions are evaluated alongside headcount, levels of busyness, cost of people, and management layers.
 Ratios are used so that companies of different sizes and complexity can compare “apples with apples”.

-Metrics include: trial, activation, consumer advocacy, sales and speed-to-market, for the resources that are planned and spent in each plan period.
-Ways of working evaluated: strategic, cross-functional planning, channel, portfolio planning.
+Metrics include: trial, activation, consumer advocacy, sales and speed-to-market, for the five types of resource that are planned and spent in each plan period.
+Ways of working: strategic, cross-functional planning.

-Metrics include: cost-to-serve, capability of different channels to build share, availability/visibility, incremental growth from different customer types.
-Ways of working: field sales/channel management.
+Metrics include: cost-to-serve, capability of different channels to build share, awareness and trial, incremental growth from different customer types.

 Metrics include: spend levels, and growth from insights, budgets.
 Ways of working: strategic planning, process for determining insights, and turning insights into strategies.

-Metrics include: the drivers of customer satisfaction/engagement, trading terms, spend and effectiveness.
-Ways of working evaluated: managing large organised customers and small independents or local convenience stores.
+Metrics include: the drivers of customer satisfaction/engagement, trading terms, spend and effectiveness, and ways of working for managing large organised customers and small independents or small and POP stores.

 Metrics include: cost of salespeople, call frequency, headcount, days between calls, objectives per call, and activities per call.
 Ways of working include use of technology vs use of paper, and effectiveness of training and coaching.

 Clients control what is researched and the companies they are benchmarked against when they hire B4P to provide specific data, analysis and insight.
 The client gets information, data, models and ratios that remain confidential and private to the client.
 Typical projects are:

 B4P provides existing metrics, benchmarks and data from existing clients, and can gather new data if this is required for your market or category.